Diagnosis and Treatment Plans

 When an objective is complete, you may return to the Diagnosis and Treatment page and check the box next to the completed objective.
 The completed date will be recorded in the treatment plan.

-If you'd like to setup a reminder for yourself to update the treatment plan, click the "..." menu to the top-right corner of the Treatment Plan.
-Then under the Set up Reminder section, you will have the option to select 3 months, 6 months, 1 year, or a custom future date for the reminder.
+If you'd like to set up a reminder for yourself to update the treatment plan, click the "..." menu in the top-right corner of the Treatment Plan section.
+Then, under the Set up Reminder section, you will have the option to select 3 months, 6 months, 1 year, or a custom future date for the reminder.
 The reminder will appear in the Needs Attention area of your Home page 7 days prior to the reminder date.

-Once your Treatment Plan is active you can click the "..." menu to Download a PDF of the treatment plan.
-From the same menu you can select Remove if the treatment plan is no longer needed.
-If you wish to re-use elements of the treatment plan no longer needed, click the New button before removing the active treatment plan to preserve the current content.
+Once your Treatment Plan is active, you can click the "..." menu to Download a PDF of the treatment plan.
+From the same menu, you can select Remove if the treatment plan is no longer needed.
+If you wish to reuse elements of the treatment plan that are no longer needed, click the New button before removing the active treatment plan to preserve the current content.

-Note: For conjoint clients, you will add the diagnosis and treatment plan to the chart for the conjoint client.
+💡 For conjoint clients, you will add the diagnosis and treatment plan in the chart for the conjoint client.

 Once a treatment plan is activated, if you used the Default template or a custom template with integrated goals and objectives, the objectives will appear when completing a client’s progress note for each appointment.
 You may record the status of the objectives, write additional details, and list any applicable interventions in the Treatment Plan section within your note.